 EU Mobilizes €95M in Blended Financing to Support BioNTech mRNA Vaccine Plant in Rwanda

-The Blended Finance is made possible by the European Commision EFSD+ Guarantee and the Human Development Accelerator (HDX) programs which brings together EIB’s financing and Gates Foundation’s expertise.
+The Blended Finance is made possible by the European Commission EFSD+ Guarantee and the Human Development Accelerator (HDX) programs, which bring together EIB’s financing and the Gates Foundation’s expertise.

 “This manufacturing site is about empowering Africa with the tools and expertise to tackle health challenges independently.
 By working with BioNTech and the European Commission, we’re supporting a future where vaccines are produced in Africa, for Africa.
 This partnership is a major step forward for health, jobs, and innovation across the continent.”